 To begin with, the factors that cyber insurance companies look at to determine your rate are simply your risk factors.
-You can find a discounted rate and come out better off in the event of attack by minimizing your cybersecurity risk.
+You can find a discounted rate and come out better off in the event of an attack by minimizing your cybersecurity risk.
 But, with the right tools and methods to mitigate risk, you may not need cyber insurance at all!

 While the assumption is that cyber insurance will protect companies in the event of an attack, word has it they’re not paying most of the time.
 Much like healthcare insurers, your rate will depend on your “pre-existing conditions”.
 For cybersecurity, this means that having the proper security protocols in place is critical.

 Like any company, cyber insurance providers are out to make a profit, so they’ll try to find ways to deny your claim and continue to collect premiums.
 And a lot of complicated language and hidden fine print can easily confuse the less savvy buyer – causing them to make grave mistakes.

 Why are cyber insurers NOT paying, and what can companies do to better protect themselves?

 1. Weak Security Practices

-The number one reason for security breach is human error.
+The number one reason for security breaches is human error.
 It’s usually a leaked password (81% of the time it’s credential theft) or some other human mistake. … Insurance won’t pay if the incident could have been easily prevented.
 Proper security regulations and practices must be in place, and staff must be trained to adhere to them.

 2. Insufficient Documentation

 Because insurance companies want to avoid payout on claims, they’re not simply going to take your word that you were doing the right things at the time of an incident.
 You’ll need evidence that shows your company did everything in its power to comply with security regulations.
-Third-party tools can automate and streamline this often-tedious process, collecting all the required screenshots, data and documents required.
+Third-party tools can automate and streamline this often-tedious process, collecting all the required screenshots, data, and documents required.